40 Simple Ways to Show Love and Respect to Your Parents

 2. While they speak listen with attention.
 Show your presence in the conversation.

 3. Ask them for advice.
-Asking for advice is a best way of showing people who you count on them.
+Asking for advice is a best way of showing people that you count on them.
 Your parents will love to be involved in your decision.
 Ask their opinion, even if you cannot go with it for the good of your business or family, knowing the opinion will not harm you.

 4. Look up to them.
 Try to see things from their perspective.